jwdev42/xtagger/docs/cli.md

     tag [ CONSTRAINT ] as NAME for PATHS
 Command **tag** tags a file or files in a directory.
 #### tag-specific nonterminals
-    CONSTRAINT := { untagged | invalid }
+    CONSTRAINT := { untagged | invalid } [ up to SIZE_SPEC ]
 ##### untagged
-If untagged is activated, only files that have no record yet will be tagged.
+If *untagged* is activated, only files that have no record yet will be tagged.
 If there is at least one record, valid or invalid, the file will be skipped.
 ##### invalid
-If invalid is set, only files that don't have a valid record will be tagged.
+If *invalid* is set, only files that don't have a valid record will be tagged.
 If a file already has a valid record, it will be skipped.
+##### up to
+If *up to SIZE_SPEC* is set, xtagger will only tag files as long as their total size sum is smaller than or equal to the limit set by *SIZE_SPEC*.
 ### command untag
     xbackup untag CONSTRAINT for PATHS
 #### tag-specific nonterminals